Deployment Guide

 Solutions:

-• Check migration files in prisma/migrations/ are correct
+• Check migration files in prisma/migrations/ are committed and correct

-• Run npx prisma migrate resolve to mark failed migrations
+• Run npx prisma migrate resolve to mark a failed migration

 "Authentication not working"